aave/aip/content/aips/AIP-CONTINUOUS-FORMAL-VERIFICATION-CERTORA.md

 ## Implementation

 This AIP implements the proposal for its 6 months period.
 According to the forum discussion, the price is $1,700,000, where:
 1. $1,000,000 is paid in USDC.
 These funds will be transferred from the Aave Collector, and will be vested using [Sablier](https://docs.sablier.finance/).
-To avoid significant yield loss for the treasury, the vesting is set to 1 month for 1/6 of the amount, to allow some time in finding a more capital efficient streaming solution.
 2. $700,000 is paid in Aave, also vested using Sablier.
 3. A one-time payment of $200,000 in Aave tokens will be transferred to a special 3/4 multi-sig wallet owned by the Aave Governance, 2 members from the Aave community, and 2 Certora delegates.
 The wallet will serve as a special fund for paying decentralized community rule writers.